groupon/javascript/README.md

 fall into this category.
   Everything in here must support `--fix` and shouldn't require human intervention.

-## Groupon CoffeeScript Style Guide
+## Groupon TypeScript Style Guide

-We include a single coffeelint config module - it allows globals appropriate for ES6, Mocha, and Node coding.
+You may have your `.eslintrc` extend `groupon/typescript` to get a set of configs based on our JavaScript lint configs, but with tweaks to work better with TypeScript (parsing, defaults, etc.).